HadiBagheri9/HadiBagheri9/README.md

 - 👋 Hi, I’m @HadiBagheri9
 - 👀 I’m interested in Programming, Developing special softwares, Traveling and ...
-- 🌱 I’m currently learning Computer sciences, C# language and blockchain system developing
+- 🌱 I’m currently learning Computer sciences, C# language and blockchain system developing.
 - 💞️ I’m looking to collaborate on any C# project
 - 📫 How to reach me : Instagram(@hadi.bagheri.9)
 - 😄 Pronouns: ...